MicrosoftDocs/customer-insights/ci-docs/data/segments.md

 - Running or refreshing individual segments is slower.
 - Refresh failures indicating out of memory.

 The complexity of your segments can also impact performance.
-To help you prevent performance issues, Customer Insights provides messages or warnings when you approach, reach, or exceed the total number of active segments.
+To help you prevent performance issues, Dynamics 365 Customer Insights - Data provides messages or warnings when you approach, reach, or exceed the total number of active segments.
 These messages display on the **Segments** list page.
 If you encounter these messages or symptoms, see the following recommendations.

 1. Delete old or no longer relevant segments even if they are static or inactive.
 When a campaign ends, deactivate associated segments for recurring campaigns.
 1. [Schedule individual segments](segments-schedule.md) to run weekly or monthly during slow business days (such as the weekend) instead of daily.